Your health and safety should always be your first concern – never do anything you are not comfortable with.

 When a young wild animal reaches sexual maturity, it will naturally become very aggressive with whomever it considers its family.
 To many people, the onset of this type of behaviour seems like the ideal time to release the animal back into the wild.
 However, by this point, the animal would face real challenges to its survival: not having had the proper training from its natural parents, it would not know how to avoid predators, socialize with its own species, or find its natural food items.

 Therefore, while it may seem exciting and exotic to have a wild animal as a pet, it really is not fair to deny this type of animal the life it would have in its natural environment.
 If you have a situation involving a wild animal that has been raised by humans, do not release it.
-Call Wild At Heart Wildlife Refuge Centre for advice.
+Call Wild at Heart for advice.

 There are always thousands of domestic animals in shelters that need homes – animals that would love to be a part of your family!